 Obtain Sponsorship from the Family Member

 As mentioned previously, immediate relatives will always have an available immigrant visa.
 In contrast, family preference relatives will have a wait that can last a few months to several years.
 It depends on how many people are also waiting in the same category as well as other factors.
-For more information on this wait list process, review how to read the visa bulletin.

 Other classes of admission have different petitions.
 For example, there is an alien worker petition (Form I-140), special immigrant petition (I-360) and a refugee/asylee relative petition (I-730).